When it comes to building muscle, the legs are one of the hardest body parts to train.

-We will have main lifts, these are compound movements that use more than a single leg muscle.
+We will have main lifts, these are compound exercises that use more than a single leg muscle group.
 And, we will have accessory lifts, these are more focused movements.

-For the main lifts, we’ll be using the squat, leg press, and Romanian deadlifts as key movements.
+For the main compound lifts, we’ll be using the leg press, back squats and deadlifts as key movements.

-For accessory lifts, leg extensions, leg curls, calf press, and glute bridges will be our go-to.
+For accessory lifts, leg extensions, leg curls, leg presses, and glute bridges will be our go-to.

-So, we have a total of about 6 movements.
-And before you complain, six movements are enough.
+So, we have a total of about 7 exercises.
+And before you complain, seven exercises are enough.

-This rep range is ideal for both strength and size development.
+This 6-10 rep scheme is ideal for both strength and size development.